d12frosted/elpa-mirror/gnu/cape-readme.txt

   `cape-super-capf' has the same restrictions as `completion-table-merge' and `completion-table-in-turn'.
-As a simple rule of thumb, `cape-super-capf' works only well for static completion functions like `cape-dabbrev', `cape-keyword', `cape-ispell,' etc., but not for complex multi-step completions like `cape-file'.
+As a simple rule of thumb, `cape-super-capf' works only well for static completion functions like `cape-dabbrev', `cape-keyword', `cape-ispell', etc., but not for complex multi-step completions like `cape-file'.

   ┌────